Sydney Secondary College Leichhardt Campus

 Languages at Sydney Secondary College - Leichhardt Campus

 The same choices are offered for students who wish to continue studying languages as an elective subject in Years 9 and 10.
 It is a great opportunity for students to deepen their interest and to be exposed to the target language through the use of new technology.
+Our school facilitates the study of Language courses offered through the NSW School of Languages through the librarian.